gerardbm/sigma-theme/README.md

 - `share`: true or false to show the share buttons.
 - `sidebar`: false to hide the sidebar, right or left to show it.
 - `sticky`: true or false to make the sidebar sticky on scroll.
-- `sidenav`: true or false to enable the sidebar navigation menus.
 - `rouge`: true to load the rouge CSS.
 - `order`: customize the posts order in the loops.